aigeezer/claude-project-agents/QUICK_START.md

 ## Step 4: Start Your First Project

-1. Open Claude in your browser
+1. Open Claude Desktop App (not the web version)
 2. Copy the content from `docs/1.
 ProjectManagerPrompt.md`
 3. Paste it into Claude
 4. Tell Claude about your project idea